 - To control the energy usage: BEMS can record actual consumption data and then compare it against these profiles highlighting over or under usage.

 - To be made aware of issues before they become problems: a BEMS should receive and communicate different levels of alarm conditions, allowing building owners or users to track conditions and respond quickly if the need arises.

 - To provide assets with the correct environment: it provides owners with the satisfactory data that enables to control and monitor the building, whilst at the same time providing a suitable working environment for the people or objects within.

-- To meet social and corporate responsabilities objectives: it provides reports and demonstrate visually how energy usage and carbon emissions are being reduced, helping to meet legislative and corporate social responsibility demands.
+- To meet social and corporate responsibilities objectives: it provides reports and demonstrates visually how energy usage and carbon emissions are being reduced, helping to meet legislative and corporate social responsibility demands.

 What sensors are typically used to provide Room Automation data into the IoT system, and which factors define their deployment?